-For over 20 years Harbec has been at the forefront of Additive Manufacturing technology and methodology.
+For over 20 years HARBEC has been at the forefront of 3D Printing technology and Additive Manufacturing methodology.
 Technology that was once viewed as rapid prototyping has evolved and is now capable of producing functional parts in larger quantities.
 Let our Additive experts help you make high quality parts while reducing time and cost.

 Design and Innovation Freedom:

 Designers are no longer limited by subtractive manufacturing or complex assembly processes.
 You can now grow your parts with the geometry and material you need.
 Whether you need specific internal features in your part or conformal cooling flow paths for your molds, HARBEC can help.
 By leveraging HARBEC’s additive and machining capability, you can have both the internal features and the external finish and tolerances your design demands.

 Let us take your concept, and bring it to life.
 HARBEC strives to incorporate designs from nature to improve the performance of your part.
 Already, we’ve received grants funding biomimetic research into its application on mold design.
 Using a leaf for inspiration, we applied the vein structure to the back side of the mold cavity, and were able to decrease the cycle time by 20% as a result.
 Click here for more information.